svet/Record-my-position/README.rst

 Don't run it for more than an hour if you want to use your iPhone as something other than a dead weight.

-The app works for the iPod touch, but the precission varies a lot, and you depend on wifi location, so you won't get very useful readings in open fields, only in crowded cities which may have been previously mapped by Skyhook (http://www.skyhookwireless.com/), the
+The app works for the iPod touch, but the precission varies a lot and you depend on wifi location, so you won't get very useful readings in open fields, only in crowded cities which may have been previously mapped by Skyhook (http://www.skyhookwireless.com/), the